 3 | Employ Container Gardening

 If you don’t have access to soil or a yard, container gardening is a perfect solution.
 Many fruits, vegetables, and herbs can be grown in pots, window boxes, or other containers.
-Choose containers with good drainage and be sure to use high-quality potting soil for optimal growth.
+Choose containers with good drainage, and be sure to use high-quality potting soil for optimal growth.
 Remember to water container plants more frequently, as they can dry out faster than in-ground gardens.

 4 | Practice Square Foot Gardening